 A thin black man, who looked much younger than the two white men, paced in front of the glass double-doors to the station.
 His clothes were loose-fitting, his dark jeans sagging around his hips, and he had on a plain black baseball cap, the skinny ends of braids curling out the sides and the back.
 My windows were up so I couldn't hear the exchange, but I watched the young black man untuck a cigarette from the side of his cap and show off a gold tooth while flicking his fingers.
 The lanky white man returned a gapped-smile and produced a lighter from the pocket of his jeans, reaching around the man in the wheelchair.
 The black man accepted the lighter and instantaneously lit the cigarette, inhaling a lung's worth of smoke.
 He returned the lighter and gave each man a fist bump, tugging at his pants and exhaling a white cloud as they all laughed.
 It appeared to be a genuine reprieve from the heat bubbling off the pavement, and from the fact that all three were seemingly stuck on this sidewalk, just waiting for anything to happen, or for nothing at all.

-Lynn's hair was cropped short and tight, and his chest and biceps were thick enough to stretch the shirt slightly.
+Louis's hair was cropped short and tight, and his chest and biceps were thick enough to stretch the shirt slightly.
 We connected eyes, his brown and sharp behind a pair of glasses.
 I attempted a welcoming smile, but he did not return it, only nodded and switched a black computer bag from his right hand to his left before opening the passenger's side door.
-His jeans were also black, and I considered then, as I studied the side of his goateed face, that his pigment was just a shade brighter, although Lynn's blackness did seem to fade into his polo and his jeans, as though he did not feel comfortable in any other color but that of his own skin.
+His jeans were also black, and I considered then, as I studied the side of his goateed face, that his pigment was just a shade brighter, although Louis's blackness did seem to fade into his polo and his jeans, as though he did not feel comfortable in any other color but that of his own skin.

 "Where you in from?"
 I asked as I maneuvered out from the taxi line, leaving those other men in the rearview.
-I turned the A/C up a notch and left the music inaudible, waiting to determine if Lynn was in the mood for conversation or a mindless ride.
+I turned the A/C up a notch and left the music inaudible, waiting to determine if Louis was in the mood for conversation or a mindless ride.
 The rush of air sent a whiff into the car, a mix of men's deodorant and the sweat of a Greyhound bus, that faint stench of every other person who has perspired in that seat before you.

 "South Carolina home?
 Or Knoxville home?"